Afoxcute/wojat/README.md

-# Iris - The TikTok Memecoin Hunter
+# Wojat - The TikTok Memecoin Hunter

 ## 🚀 **Single Command to Run All Phases**